More articles

 A guest blog by Hans from reischeck

-Malaga isn’t just a city of sun, sea and sand .
-It’s also the birthplace of Picasso and is incredibly rich in museums and culture.
-Known for its sun-drenched streets and vibrant culture, this Spanish coastal city is home to some of the most fascinating museums you won’t want to miss.
-And no, we’re not just talking about dusty paintings and ancient artefacts – Malaga’s museums are anything but boring!
+Malaga isn't just a city of sun, sea, and sand .
+It's also the birthplace of Picasso and incredibly rich in museums and culture.
+This Spanish coastal city, known for its sun-drenched streets and vibrant culture, is home to some of the most fascinating museums you won't want to miss.
+And no, we're not just talking about dusty paintings and ancient artifacts – Malaga's museums are anything but boring!

-From the iconic Picasso Museum, nestled in an enchanting 16th century palace, to the glittering world of the Car Museum, where fashion and flashy cars collide, Málaga has something for everyone.
-In this blog we take you on a colourful journey through the 'Top 5: the best museums in Málaga'.
-A real must if you have a city trip planned soon and you are interested in art and culture!
-Tip: see also: City trip to Alicante: 7 x what to do!
+From the iconic Picasso Museum, nestled in an enchanting 16th-century palace, to the glittering world of the Automobile Museum, where fashion and flashy cars collide, Málaga has something for everyone.
+In this blog post, we'll take you on a colorful journey through the "Top 5: The Best Museums in Málaga."
+A must-see if you're planning a city break soon and are interested in art and culture!
+Tip: See also: City trip to Alicante: 7 things to do!

-Fancy a cultural dive?
+Fancy a cultural immersion?
 The Picasso Museum in Málaga is the place for you!
 Housed in the 16th-century Palacio de Buenavista, this museum breathes history and art.
-Step into the heart of Málaga's historic centre , near Picasso's birthplace, and discover a world where art and heritage collide.
-Opened in 2003, this museum pays homage to Pablo Picasso, with a collection of around 200 of his works.
-From early sketches to later masterpieces, this museum offers a unique insight into Picasso's artistic journey.
-Don't forget the changing exhibitions and the rich documentation centre!
-It's the cultural hotspot of Málaga, perfect for a day of art-sniffing.
+Step inside the heart of Málaga's historic center , near Picasso's birthplace, and discover a world where art and heritage collide.
+Opened in 2003, this museum pays tribute to Pablo Picasso, with a collection of around 200 of his works.
+From early sketches to later masterpieces, this museum offers a unique glimpse into Picasso's artistic journey.
+Don't miss the changing exhibitions and the extensive documentation center!
+It's Málaga's cultural hotspot, perfect for a day of art-sniffing.

 2. Malaga Car Museum

-Are you ready for a unique ride through the history of cars and fashion?
-Housed in an old tobacco factory, the Malaga Automobile Museum is a hidden gem for car enthusiasts, fashionistas and families.
-Founded in 2010, the museum showcases the impressive private collection of a Portuguese collector, ranging from an elegant 19th-century carriage to gleaming modern cars.
-In addition to over 90 cars, there is a fascinating fashion section, where you can admire fashion items from the 20th century paired with the cars of that era.
-A mix of history, art and fashion, the museum is located southwest of the city centre and is easily accessible by public transport.
-A must-see for anyone looking for something a little different from the usual museums!
-Travelling with kids?
+Are you ready for a unique journey through the history of cars and fashion?
+Housed in a former tobacco factory, the Malaga Automobile Museum is a hidden gem for car enthusiasts, fashionistas, and families.
+Founded in 2010, this museum showcases the impressive private collection of a Portuguese collector, ranging from an elegant 19th-century carriage to gleaming modern racing cars.
+In addition to over 90 cars, there's a fascinating fashion section where you can admire 20th-century fashion items paired with the cars of that era.
+The museum, a blend of history, art, and fashion, is located southwest of the city center and is easily accessible by public transport.
+A must-see for anyone looking for something a little different than the usual museums!
+Traveling with kids?
 See also : family-friendly hotels in Marbella.

 3. Carmen Thyssen Museum Málaga

-The Carmen Thyssen Museum in Malaga is a gem for lovers of Andalusian culture and art.
+The Carmen Thyssen Museum in Málaga is a gem for lovers of Andalusian culture and art.
 Located in the heart of the city, this museum offers a fascinating collection of paintings that capture the essence of southern Spain.
 Expect a journey through time, from the 17th to the 20th century, with works that reflect the unique landscapes and vibrant scenes of Andalusia.
 The collection was curated by Baroness Carmen Thyssen-Bornemisza, a former Miss Spain with a passion for art.
-In addition to the permanent exhibition, the museum regularly treats you to new exhibits.
-Whether you’re an art connoisseur or simply enjoy beautiful things, this museum is a must-visit for an authentic Andalusian experience.
+In addition to the permanent exhibition, the museum regularly presents new exhibits.
+Whether you're an art connoisseur or simply appreciate beautiful things, this museum is a must-visit for an authentic Andalusian experience.

 4. Museum of Malaga

-Step into the world of art and history at the Museo de Málaga , one of the city's showpieces.
-Housed in the beautifully restored 18th-century Palacio de la Aduana, this museum brings art and archaeology together under one roof.
-With a collection of thousands of pieces, it is a veritable treasure trove of cultural wealth.
+Step into the world of art and history at the Museo de Málaga , one of the city's jewels.
+Housed in the beautifully renovated 18th-century Palacio de la Aduana, this museum brings art and archaeology together under one roof.
+With a collection of thousands of pieces, it's a true treasure trove of cultural riches.

-The fine arts section, Museo de Bellas Artes, houses around 2,000 works of art, including one of the largest collections of 19th-century Spanish painting.
-Sections range from historical works to loans from well-known museums and private collections.
+The fine arts department, Museo de Bellas Artes, houses approximately 2,000 works of art, including one of the largest collections of 19th-century Spanish paintings.
+The sections range from historical works to loans from renowned museums and private collections.

-The Museo de Málaga, founded in 1973 from the merger of two existing museums, offers a unique experience.
-With 18,000 square meters divided into eight rooms, the museum offers both archaeological finds and art treasures.
-Not only the collection, but also the former customs building itself is worth a visit.
+The Museo de Málaga, founded in 1973 through the merger of two existing museums, offers a unique experience.
+With 18,000 square meters of space spread across eight galleries, the museum showcases both archaeological finds and art treasures.
+Not only the collection itself, but also the former customs building itself is worth a visit.

-The CAC Málaga, a centre for contemporary art, is housed in a beautifully renovated 1939 market hall, a building with a rich history and cultural heritage.
-Situated opposite the Corte Inglés department store, this dynamic museum is a melting pot of contemporary art and cultural innovation.
+The CAC Málaga, a center for modern art, is housed in a beautifully renovated 1939 market hall, a building steeped in history and cultural heritage.
+This dynamic museum, located opposite the Corte Inglés department store, is a melting pot of contemporary art and cultural innovation.

-The CAC Málaga is not only an exhibition space for world-renowned artists, but also a platform for emerging regional talent.
-This philosophy creates a fascinating mix of styles and perspectives, so that every visitor will find something unique to admire.
+The CAC Málaga is not only an exhibition space for world-renowned artists but also a platform for emerging regional talent.
+This philosophy creates a fascinating mix of styles and perspectives, ensuring that every visitor finds something unique to admire.

-Its director, Fernando Francés, plays a key role in stimulating the local art scene, particularly with the SOHO project, an initiative that aims to turn the area into a thriving artists' enclave, inspired by similar areas in cities such as London.
+The director, Fernando Francés, plays a key role in stimulating the local art scene, particularly with the SOHO project.
+This initiative aims to transform the neighborhood into a thriving artists' enclave, inspired by similar neighborhoods in cities like London.